ImgBotApp/InternetNL/test/maildnssec/passed/description_en.md

 Congratulations!
 The domains of your mail address and mail server(s) are signed with a valid signature.
-Therefore visitors with enabled domain signature validation, are able to reliably query the IP address of any of your receiving mail server.
+Therefore visitors with enabled domain signature validation, are able to reliably query the IP address of your receiving mail server(s).